knee-cola/jest-mock-promise/README.md

     });
 })
 ```
-As we can see, there's no problem in reading this test!
+As we can see, reading our code just became much easier!
 Hooray!

 ## Third example - Mocking Axios